lubino/node-npio/README.md

 performed.
 This is useful for testing scripts, and can also be used on systems which do not support GPIO at all.

-If rpio is executed on unsupported hardware it will automatically start up in mock mode, and a `warn` event is emitted.
+If npio is executed on unsupported hardware it will automatically start up in mock mode, and a `warn` event is emitted.
 By default the `warn` event is handled by a simple logger to `stdout`, but this can be overridden by the user creating their own `warn` handler.